tyrumus/dotfiles/README.md

 ## TODO

-- Finish root folder management work
-- Rewrite OS install script using archinstall Python library instead
+- Rewrite OS install script using archinstall Python library instead.
+This will handle partitioning as well.